U.N. Warns Of Budget Crisis If Nations Don't Pay $1.3 Billion In Dues They Owe

 By Tuesday, 64 states had yet to pay their assessments in full – among them the United States, the U.N.'s largest contributor.
 The U.S. owes $674 million for 2019, and $381 million from previous budgets, a spokesman for the Secretary-General confirmed to NPR.

-The U.S. generally makes its dues payments in October, and an official from the U.S. mission told USA Today that it will pay "the vast majority of what we owe to the regular budget this fall, as we have in past years."
+The U.S. generally makes its dues payments in October, and an official from the U.S. mission told NPR that it will pay "the vast majority of what we owe to the regular budget this fall."

 On Monday, the U.N. is set impose new measures to account for the budget shortfall.
 The organization won't fill vacant posts, some meetings will be canceled or postponed, and travel will be limited to the most essential activities.
 The U.N. will struggle to pay its employees.